-- Policy 5-8 is amended to provide for exceptions to the general position that existing intensive land use must "achieve" the nitrogen leaching maximums.
+- Policy 5-8 is amended to provide for exceptions to the general position that existing intensive farming land use must "achieve" the nitrogen leaching maximums.
 This is necessary to enable a viable consenting pathway for consideration of applications where Table 14.2 cannot be met (and this change at RPS level is required so that the more detailed amendments in Chapter 14 will 'give effect to' the RPS).
-Associated changes include: - Refinements or tidy-ups to clause (a): - Clause (B) is proposed to be deleted; this does not signal a change in the role of Table 14.2, but was considered an appropriate rationalisation given nitrogen leaching maximums as a regulatory tool are not in and of themselves sufficient to 'achieve' the strategies (instead all of the measures in Policy 5-8 contribute to achieving the strategies), and the more appropriate reference to the strategies is in Policy 14-6. - Clause (D) (formerly (E) has been streamlined: Table 14.2 provides for progressive reductions over a twenty year period (consistent with this direction in the Policy), and the text to be deleted was really an explanation as to why this was appropriate rather than prescribing circumstances in which it applies. - A new general requirement on all intensive farming land use activities (both new and existing) to implement 'good management practice' to manage nutrient leaching and run-off, faecal contamination, and sediment losses in accordance with good management practices\.
+Associated changes include: - Refinements or tidy-ups to clause (a): - Clause (B) is proposed to be deleted; this does not signal a change in the role of Table 14.2, but was considered an appropriate rationalisation given nitrogen leaching maximums as a regulatory tool are not in and of themselves sufficient to 'achieve' the strategies (instead all of the measures in Policy 5-8 contribute to achieving the strategies), and the more appropriate reference to the strategies is in Policy 14-6. - Clause (D) (formerly (E) has been streamlined: Table 14.2 provides for progressive reductions over a twenty year period (consistent with this direction in the Policy), and the text to be deleted was really an explanation as to why this was appropriate rather than prescribing circumstances in which it applies. - A new general requirement on all intensive farming land use activities (both new and existing) to implement 'good management practice' to manage nutrient leaching and run-off, faecal contamination, and sediment losses in accordance with good management practices.
 This requirement applies even where Table 14.2 is able to be met, as nitrogen is only part of the picture and there could still be gains to be made in other areas.
-A new definition of 'good management practice' and associated amendments to Policy 14-3 are also proposed in order to provide greater guidance on what good management practice involves. - A new method is proposed to support initiatives to find viable alternatives for that will have difficulty in achieving the cumulative nitrogen leaching maximums\ (refer Table 14.1). - A second new method is proposed to provide information on any further updates to overseer or related models.
-Such information will be provided for information purposes only and will not form part of the One Plan, although it may help applicants to
+A new definition of 'good management practice' and associated amendments to Policy 14-3 are also proposed in order to provide greater guidance on what good management practice involves. - A new method is proposed to support initiatives to find viable alternatives for that will have difficulty in achieving the cumulative nitrogen leaching maximums (refer Table 14.1). - A second new method is proposed to provide information on any further updates to overseer or related models.
+Such information will be provided for information purposes only and will not form part of the One Plan, although it may help applicants to understand whether exceedances of Table 14.2 in the future are attributable to changes in Overseer (which is a proposed matter for consideration in Policy 14-6).

-&lt;sup>60 Intended to fulfil the requirements of [RMA s32 (1)(b)(iii)].
+60 Intended to fulfil the requirements of [RMA s32 (1)(b)(iii)].